miyabitanimchi/Master-the-Coding-Interview-Data-Structures-Algorithms/algorithms/recursion/recursion.md

 2. Identify the recursive case
 3. Get closer and closer and return when needed.
 Usually you have 2 returns

+### Pros and Cons of Recursion

+- Pros
+  - Dry
+  - Readability
+- Cons
+  - Large Stack

+### Tail Call Optimization

+- In JS with ES6, it allows recursion to be called without increasing the call stack

 ### In the case below, we'll get `undefined`.
 Why?

 ```